ryaneusebi/PINN-TC/readme.md

 compared to the ground truth observations provided to the function.
 The Inverse_1stOrder_Equations() function calculates all the relevant derivative terms needed for your chosen PDEs and calculates the equation residuals at your collocation points.
 The physical equations in this section can be modified to suit your needs.

 The "train_pinn.py" provides a nearly complete file for training your own PINN given the provided equations in equations.py (which can be modified).
 The file requires the user to add code to get their own collocation and data points, and the weights for the data points.
 The user should also adjust all of the parameters to best suit their problem domain, such as all of the scaling parameters.
-The user can also adjust the trianing iterations and the neural network structure.
+The user can also adjust the training iterations and the neural network structure.